descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]
 ### Added

+- Catalog client: Added a `MaskBand.is_alpha` attribute to declare alpha channel behavior for a band.

 ### Changed

 - The maximum number of `extra_properties` allowed for Catalog objects has been increased from 10 to 50.